phonglam3103/msani-readthedocs/docs/source/theory.rst

 As recommended by the RDKit developers, the initial conformer is minimized using a force field—in this case, the MMFF94s force field [9]_.
 However, the minimized conformer may still exhibit systematic errors inherent to such force fields, such as non-planarity of aromatic nitrogens.
 MolSanitizer addresses these issues by using SMARTS patterns to detect and correct these substructures, ensuring accurate molecular geometries.
 This initial conformer also serves as the input for desolvation penalty calculations using AMSOL.

 The second step is the conformational sampling based on TorLib.
 TorLib provides 513 rules, ranging from the most specific to the most general, allowing it to match any rotatable bond.
 During conformational sampling, hydroxyl groups (-OH) are allowed to rotate, eliminating the need for -reseth or -rotateh steps in the Mol2DB2 process.
+Dihedrals that involved in symmetric substituents such as (-CH3, -CF3, -C6H5,...) are rescaled to avoid the oversampling of similar conformations.
 The pseudocode explaining the conformational sampling algorithm is shown below:

 .. code-block:: python